 Large Cap Mutual Funds are not subject to as much risk as their small and mid-cap counterparts.
 But as an investor, you must still weigh in those elements that may impact the performance of your funds and its ultimate return.
 Your age, your level of tolerating risk, the prime motive of your investment and your investment time period, etc. make obvious factors for consideration.

-Enlisted are few other things that you must take into account before investing in these funds.
+Enlisted are few other things that you must take into account before investing in Best Large Cap Mutual Funds.

 This is a cost that as an investor you incur directly.
 Even though the role of exit load comes to the fore when you decide to sell your units it is nevertheless worth noting.
 Exit load forms a fraction of the NAV that you receive.
 So, the lower the exit load your fund allows for the better for you.

-With Large Cap funds, the past performance is crucial.
+With Best Large Cap Mutual Funds, the past performance is crucial.
 As an investor, you must consider the performance of the fund both in the bullish and as well as the bearish market cycle.
 Pick funds that have been consistent in their numbers in all market conditions and cycles.

 Depending on your investment profile, check whether the objectives of the fund are in accordance with your goals.
 Understand the style of fund management to know of the performance of the funds.